DonnyLe/Reversi/README.md

 2D array.
 These unpopulated spots will be initialized as null and no methods will be able to modify these null spots (invariant).

-In the view, the coordinate system also changes.
-This is due to our logical coordinate system (see transformLogicalToPhysical method in ReversiPanel) where (0, 0) represents the center of the frame.
-As a result, we have a method, translateAxialCoords, that converts the coordinate system used in the model (where q and r are non-negative) to the coordinate system where (0, 0) is the center (still follows the axial coordinate system).
-All this involves is subtracting q and r by length of the board array list / 2.
+In the graphical view, the coordinate system changes.
+This is due to our logical coordinate system (see the transformLogicalToPhysical method in ReversiPanel) where (0, 0) represents the center of the Jframe.
+As a result, we have a method, translateAxialCoords, that converts the coordinate system used in the model (where q and r are non-negative) to the coordinate system where (0, 0) is the center (still following the axial coordinate system).
+All this involves is subtracting q and r by the length of the board array list / 2.

-The game is a two player game where player 1 is represented as the integer 1 and player 2 is represented as the integer 2.
+In the game (which is a two-player game), player 1 is represented as the integer 1 and player 2 is represented as the integer 2.
 Player 1 is the white color while player 2 is the black color.
+We chose represent the players as integers in the case there were more than two players (which is possible with the Reversi rules).